Orpheus-3145/Libft/README.md

 # Libft
-Implementation of some C functions standard or user-definied
+Implementation of some C functions used in greater projects

 # Structure
     include\                   ==>> header files